rubik/rubik.github.io/content/post/kubernetes-tutorial-ii-deploying-an-app.md

 ## Adding persistence
 The cluster is now functional, but to make the tutorial more realistic we are going to add persistence through Redis.
-That will enable us to use the users endpoints which we described at the start of this post.
+That will enable us to use the users endpoints which we described at the beginning of the post.

 ## Recap